anderslatif/Napster/README.md

 ### Features

+* Napster remembers your playlists, their order and the songs in them automatically.
+It's as easy as closing it and opening it again.

 * Add songs by dropping folders or files on a playlist.

 * Rearrange songs with intuitive drag and drop.